Strakask/lamp/README.md

 This script is free collection of shell scripts for rapid deployment of `LAMP` stacks (`Linux`, `Apache`, `MySQL`/`MariaDB`/`Percona` and `PHP`) for CentOS/Redhat Debian and Ubuntu.

 Script features:
-- Constant updates
+- Continually updated
-- Source compiler installation, most source code is the latest stable version, and downloaded from the official website
+- Source compiler installation, most stable source is the latest version, and download from the official site
-- Fixes some security issues
+- Some security optimization
-- You can freely choose to install database version (MySQL-5.6, MySQL-5.5, MariaDB-10.0, MariaDB-5.5, Percona-5.6, Percona-5.5)
+- Providing a plurality of database versions (MySQL-5.6, MySQL-5.5, MariaDB-10.0, MariaDB-5.5, Percona-5.6, Percona-5.5)
-- You can freely choose to install PHP version (php-5.3, php-5.4, php-5.5, php-5.6, php-7/phpng(alpha))
+- Providing multiple PHP versions (php-5.3, php-5.4, php-5.5, php-5.6, php-7/phpng(Beta))
-- You can freely choose to install Apache version (Apache-2.4, Apache-2.2)
+- Providing a plurality of Apache version (Apache-2.4, Apache-2.2)
-- According to their needs can to install ZendOPcache, xcache, APCU, eAccelerator, ionCube and ZendGuardLoader (php-5.4, php-5.3)
+- According to their needs to install PHP Cache Accelerator provides ZendOPcache, xcache, apcu, eAccelerator.
+And php encryption and decryption tool ionCube, ZendGuardLoader
-- According to their needs can to install Pureftpd, phpMyAdmin
+- Installation Pureftpd, phpMyAdmin according to their needs
-- According to their needs can to install memcached, redis
+- Install memcached, redis according to their needs
-- According to their needs can to optimize MySQL with jemalloc or tcmalloc
+- Tcmalloc can use according to their needs or jemalloc optimize MySQL, Nginx
-- Add a virtual host script provided
+- Providing add a virtual host script
-- Redis, phpMyAdmin upgrade script provided
+- Provide MySQL/MariaDB/Percona, PHP, Redis, phpMyAdmin upgrade script
-- Add backup script provided
+- Provide local backup and remote backup (rsync between servers) script

 ## How to use